fvrarturo/mkt-regimes-pf-allocation/main_project/s2_forecasts/goals.md

 ## 5.3 LSTM sequence model (multivariate)

-LSTM is your “likely best” model.
-You can model GDP and inflation **jointly** as a 2-dimensional output.
+LSTM is your "likely best" model.
+You can model Growth (Industrial Production) and Inflation **jointly** as a 2-dimensional output.

 ### Inputs